Plant Sale

 The purpose of the WCD’s annual plant sale is to promote the stewardship and conservation of our natural resources.
 The plants sold at this sale are “conservation grade”, which means they are graded on their ability to survive, not on their ornamental value.
 Seedling plants are not large (generally between 10” and 24” tall), so your order will fit in the trunk or back seat of your car.
 We will have bags and packing materials available at the sale, or feel free to bring your own.

 Planting native trees and shrubs can provide many positive benefits to your property and the natural environment such as improved water quality, enhanced fish and wildlife habitat, reduction of wind and soil erosion, cleaner air, reduction of energy costs, and beautification of your property!
-Additionally, all proceeds from the plant sale support the WCD’s conservation education program.
 This sale is a great opportunity to purchase low cost native plants and to get them in the ground before the growing season begins.
 Experienced conservationists will be available to answer your native plant questions.

 Plant Sale Venue!